 Professional Organizations for Careers in Human Services

-Joining a professional organization opens opportunities for scholarships, awards, job networking, professional development, attendance to regional and national conferences, and access to peer-reviewed academic journals relevant human services education and professions.
+Joining a professional organization can open opportunities for scholarships, professional development, conferences, and peer-reviewed academic journals.
 Some scholarship and award opportunities are only open to members, and membership usually provides a discount on professional development resources and conferences.

 How to Pay for a Master's in Human Services Degree